 Glamping also took centre stage when academics revealed just how robust it had been in the face of worldwide challenges, allowing it to thrive while other areas of tourism failed.

-In 2013, the Journal of Outdoor Recreation and Tourism noted that Glamping worldwide was an area in need of academic research and called for a study regarding “…outdoor hospitality, its successes and challenges, particularly in its stellar performance during the recent global financial slowdown…”
+The Journal of Outdoor Recreation and Tourism noted that Glamping worldwide was an area in need of academic research and called for a study regarding “…outdoor hospitality, its successes and challenges, particularly in its stellar performance during the recent global financial slowdown…”

 More recently, IBIS Worldwide reported growth in the outdoor hospitality industry of 1% and revenue of 3 billion.
 They also noted that this surprisingly solid growth in the industry followed the economic slump, which bucked the trend of many other sectors.